MarcosCosmos/portal/README.md

 - Expand the syntaxes available for input on the import page with something that might actually be viable to type from scratch.
 (Tentative)

 #Licensing Information (Credits)
-All content which is authored by Marcos Cousens-Schulz is \@Marcos Cousens-Schulz, 2015.
+All content which is authored by Marcos Cousens-Schulz is &copy;Marcos Cousens-Schulz, 2015.
 This content is licensed under the Mozilla Public License 2.0, unless otherwise specified.
 This includes all HTML, CSS & JS code (unless otherwise specified).

 This app also contains some content which was originally authored by other individuals which has been included on either an identical or modified basis.